Vivo X90 Pro Price in Pakistan and Specs

-The company intends to forego this year's eagerly anticipated Vivo S16 lineup....

-Vivo is getting ready to release its new X90 Pro.
-The Vivo X80 Pro, another 5G beast that the business recently released, outperforms other brands in terms of market share.
-With more contemporary specs and features, the new Vivo X90 Pro could eventually replace the X80 Pro from series X.
+Vivo’s brand-new X90 Pro is ready to go on sale.
+When it comes to market share, the Vivo X80 Pro outperforms rival brands.

+The series X model X80 Pro might soon be replaced by the brand-new Vivo X90 Pro, which has more contemporary specifications and functions.

-Some of the key specifications for this forthcoming beast have been confirmed by the infamous Twitter leaker.
-The high-end Snapdragon 8 Gen 2 CPU, together with the new flagship Vivo X90 Pro’s premium cameras, Samsung E6 AMOLED display, LPDDR5X RAM, and UFS 4.0 storage, could be unveiled in December.
+Along with the new flagship Vivo X90 Pro’s top-notch cameras, Samsung E6 AMOLED display, LPDDR5X RAM, and UFS 4.0 storage, the high-end Snapdragon 8 Gen 2 chipset may be unveiled in December.

-It will come with a 1-inch camera sensor for photography.
-The Vivo X90 Pro will include the world’s first smartphone with a 1-inch camera sensor.
-The Sony IMX989 is additionally included.
-According to some recent reports, this phone’s camera will be a periscope zoom camera.
-The Vivo X90 Pro boasts a quad camera configuration with resolutions of 50 MP, 8 MP, 12 MP, and 48 MP, as well as a dual dual-tone LED flash.
-At the front, there is a 30 MP single camera.

-The enormous 6.8-inch LTPO3 AMOLED Capacitive Touchscreen on Vivo’s new X90 Pro has a resolution of 1440 x 3200 pixels and a refresh rate of 120 Hz.
-The phone’s 5000 mAh large battery plus the X90 Pro’s ability to charge itself at 100W ensure that this beast will be fully charged in a matter of minutes.
-This smartphone could be able to run the Android 12 OS.

 |Build